SeanBeckman/eng-practices/review/reviewer/looking-for.md

 Either way, encourage the author to file a bug and add a TODO for cleaning up existing code.

-## Documentation

-If a CL changes how users build, test, interact with, or release code, check to see that it also updates associated documentation, including READMEs, g3doc pages, and any generated reference docs.
-If the CL deletes or deprecates code, consider whether the documentation should also be deleted.
-If documentation is
-missing, ask for it.

 ## Every Line {#every-line}

 In the general case, look at *every* line of code that you have been assigned to